purarue/exobrain/src/content/notes/media/anime/list.md

 One of the strategies it uses to find deleted MAL entries uses my MyAnimeList XML export -- if there are any entries that used to be in my export but aren't anymore, it requests those and checks if they have been deleted from MAL.

 In order for that to work, my list has to have every database entry on it.
 So, every few days I run a script that puts every entry that is not currently on my list, onto my list.
-That is why there are currently 1964 items on my currently watching -- I am not actually 1964 anime, they just need to be on my list so my archival tool can continue to work.
+That is why there are currently 1964 items on my currently watching -- I am not actually currently watching 1964 anime (shocker), they just need to be on my list so my archival tool can continue to work.

 ---